Michael-Pytel/arxiv-rag/README.md

 ## Building the index from scratch

-If you prefer to index your own papers instead of using the snapshot:
+If you prefer to index your own data instead of using the snapshot:

-### 1. Fetch papers from arxiv
+### 1. Get the dataset

-Collect papers in `.jsonl` format with the following fields per line:
+The index was built from the [arxiv AI Research Papers Dataset](https://www.kaggle.com/datasets/umerhaddii/arxiv-ai-research-papers-dataset) on Kaggle.
+Download the `.jsonl` files and place them in the `data/` directory.

+Each line should have the following structure:
 ```json
 {
   "id": "2212.04285v3",